keeps/keeps-characterization-msoffice/README.md

 ## License

 This software is available under the [LGPL version 3 license](LICENSE).
-All corpora was created specifically for this project and is available under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US").